-Substantially all the mortgage loans are secured by first liens on the related property and are insured or guaranteed by either the Federal Housing Administration, the Federal Home Loan Mortgage Corporation or the Maryland Housing Fund.
-Interest rates on such loans range from 4.0% to 7.5%, with maturities ranging up to 30 years.
+Substantially all the mortgage loans are secured by first liens on the related property and are insured or guaranteed by agencies of the U.S. government.
+As of June 30, 2001, interest rates on such loans range from 4.0 to 7.5 percent, with remaining loan terms ranging up from 26 to 30 years.